Operación Puerto doping case: Other athletes

 In May 2007 Sepp Blatter, president of FIFA, at a World Anti-Doping Agency meeting in Montreal, was reportedly interested in the contents "of the Puerto file".
 Le Monde had reported in December 2006 that they had possession of documents of Fuentes detailing "seasonal preparation plans" for Spanish football clubs FC Barcelona and Real Madrid.
 These plans did not specifically name any players.

 No other athletes had been named.

-It had also been discovered that Fuentes received over €327,000 annually from Real Sociedad San Sebastián.
+It had also been discovered that Fuentes received over €327,000 annually from Real Sociedad.
 The documentation of the doctor also contained the inscriptions "RSOC" a couple of times and "Cuentas [bills] Asti" which most probably stands for Astiazarán, president of the club from 2001 to 2005.
 In the 2002–03 La Liga season Real Sociedad finished second in the Spanish League, missing the championship by two points.